Thiago099/Graph-Coloring-2/README.md

 # Description
-This algorithim the time colors the graph with the minimun ammount of colors possible without having two of the same color connected. there is some bugs but it colors graphs most of the time with the minimun ammount of colors.
+This algorithim the time colors the graph with the minimun ammount of colors possible without having two of the same color connected. there is still some bugs but it works most of the time.

 # Controls